Skip to main content

 AFRI Crosscutting Programs

-In addition to the regular priority areas, the AFRI Foundational and Applied Science Request for Application has crosscutting program area priorities that address two or more of the AFRI priority areas.
+In addition to the regular priority areas, the AFRI Foundational and Applied Science Request for Applications has crosscutting program area priorities that address two or more of the AFRI priority areas.

-Deadlines, project periods, maximum budgets, project and grant types, and other information will vary by program area priority, please see the descriptions in Part I, C of the RFA for specifics.
+Deadlines, project periods, maximum budgets, project and grant types, and other information will vary by program area priority, please see the descriptions in Part I, C of the NOFO for specifics.

-The crosscutting program area priorities are described briefly below, but applicants should see the RFA for full information on each:
+The crosscutting program area priorities are described briefly below, but applicants should see the NOFO for full information on each:

 Agricultural Microbiomes in Plant Systems and Natural Resources | A1402